CloudLabs-MOC/CloudLabs-SEED/Network Security/BGP and Attacks/BGP-and-Attacks.md

 Shell script.
 In this task, we need to modify several BIRD configuration files.
 Instead of going to each container to make changes, we can copy all the BIRD configuration files from the containers to the host VM, make changes, and then copy them back to the containers.
-We have included two shell scripts in the task1folder to facilitate the process:
+We have included two shell scripts in the task1 folder to facilitate the process:

-- importbirdconf.sh: get all the needed BIRD configuration files from the containers.
+- import bird conf.sh: get all the needed BIRD configuration files from the containers.
 If a configuration file already exists in the current folder, the file will not be overwritten.
-- exportbirdconf.sh: copy the BIRD configuration files to the containers and run"birdc configure"to reload the configuration.
+- export birdconf.sh: copy the BIRD configuration files to the containers and run"birdc configure"to reload the configuration.

 Debugging.
 If the result is not what you have expected, you may need to debug to find out what has gone